Revenant-ai/EC_assignment_1/README.md

 ->result_controller.java

 This file is the controller for the business logic for the screens of poll result and poll report.
 It contains two functions process report and process result which are responsible for rhe busniness logic for the coroesponding files respectively.

 ->voting_controller.java

 This file is controller for the busniess logic for the screen Main activity which registers a vote and proceess if you have voted previously or not
 It contains one function whcih processes the data and throws desired outcome to the front screen to display

 so the function reutrns string which is the messege to the user which i am genrating through the presentation layer via TOAST on the screen.

 DataAccess Layer Files(Src/main/java/lab/assignment_1/):-

+These are not data accesslayers these are just functions which are going to bring values from files to busniess logic

+I have created temporary Arraylists to store the data from the database and performe necessary function I havent used a pure data access layer it is just fetching the data from the xml temp file